drwpow/pow.rs/src/pages/blog/bazel-is-incompatible-with-javascript.md

 But rather than end on a sour note and be a downer, I know a natural question is “well if all that is true, then what _would_ make Bazel compatible with JS?”
 And to give a more concrete answer than “make it like Turbopack” (OK, I lied—I did end up mentioning it again), only 3 changes would be required:

 1. **Bazel only runs npm scripts.** The entire Node.js world operates off npm scripts.
-Everything meanginful happens in npm scripts—building, linting, testing.
+Everything meaningful happens in npm scripts—building, linting, testing.
 All the problems of bottom-up building, working local dev setup, and reliability are all handled by Bazel deferring to… the thing that already existed and is already working as expected.
 2. **Bazel automatically writes files to source.** Any build step in a Node.js package already has all the information it needs to put the files in its proper place.
 In fact, most of the time this is also statically set in the `package.json` under the [main](https://docs.npmjs.com/cli/v10/configuring-npm/package-json) or [exports](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#exports) fields, and sometimes even [files](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#files).
 Node.js **ALWAYS** requires files to exist in the source tree, so Bazel needs to just start assuming that.
 3. **No TS rules.** To ensure better interop with the Node ecosystem at large, there shouldn’t be such a thing as `rules_ts` (separate from `rules_js`).
 If Bazel only ran Node.js/npm/pnpm commands, TS is just another package like any other.
 This would automatically improve support across the board for all Node.js projects because Bazel would be deferring builds to the things that should be building in the first place.